daarnolducsd/ep5book/docs/03-week3.md

 ```

 Now, there are some stops that occur between sunset and dusk.
 For these stops, we aren't sure if driver race is observed.
-It is neither light or dark at these times (i.e. ``dark==0 & light==0``).
+It is neither fully light nor fully dark at these times (i.e. ``dark==0 & light==0``).
 We are going to drop these stops from the analysis:

 ```stata